PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 rewrite, and prune-only outcomes.
 Run the complete PReLU owner, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Absolute-final PReLU reconciliation implementation checkpoint

+The absolute-final PReLU owner remains in its original position with the same Session LayoutState and its intentional unconditional tensor prune.
+The lowerer now records the tensor-table size immediately before the owner, assigns its result, and runs the existing following reconciliation only after a positive rewrite counter or a tensor-count decrease.

+The strict architecture expectation is green.
+A synthetic lowerer fixture separately proves unchanged, rewrite, and prune-only outcomes; both changed outcomes add exactly one reconciliation over the unchanged baseline.
+Sequential validation across the complete PReLU owner, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `365 passed in 26.66s`; focused owner coverage is `29 passed`.

+At resume, the remaining absolute-final SE/FC/Gather reconciliation still has no aggregate mutation result.
+Characterize the two-runner orchestration return contracts and decide whether aggregation can be introduced without changing their public runner results or diagnostics.
+If not, leave it unconditional and inventory another bounded scan/allocation.
+Commit and push only; do not create or update a pull request.